Why Local SEO is More Important Than Ever?

 - Phone clicks

-As with any marketing efforts, it is important to set a baseline of local SEO.
+As with any marketing effort, it is important to set a baseline of local SEO.
 This will give your team something to compare their efforts against and help to determine future optimization opportunities.

 As more and more searches are being done on mobile devices on the go, local search is going to become even more important for businesses.
 Luckily, local SEO is manageable and measurable.
 The key is to find a digital marketing agency that understands the importance of SEO and how to use it to achieve your business goals.